jhrystrom/multicultural-alignment/README.md

 For a faster experience, we recommend using [uv](https://github.com/astral-sh/uv), which is an extremely fast drop-in replacement for `pip`.

 ### VLLM setup
-For running non-API models (i.e., `gemma`), we use the `vllm` library.
+For running non-API LLMs (i.e., `gemma` and `olmo` LLMs), we use the `vllm` library.
 As described in their [docs](https://docs.vllm.ai/en/stable/getting_started/installation.html), they recommend using uv or conda.
 Since we are already using conda, you can install vllm using uv:

 ```bash
 uv sync --group=cuda